mariohernandez/mariohernandezio/src/blog/styles-options.md

 Earlier, I noted that using Style Options to manage component behavior reduces interaction with Drupal’s configuration and database compared to adding fields or view modes.
 However, Drupal still tracks the options editors select.

 The second `options:` key (line 7) is a zero-based index array, meaning values start at 0 and increment by order: 0, 1, 2….
 Drupal stores these values like any other select field.
-If you inspect the select field during content creation, you’ll see each `<option>` element has a value attribute matching its index.
+If you inspect the select field in the edit form, you’ll see each `<option>` element has a value attribute matching its index.
 See screenshot.

 ![Screenshot of style options select field](/images/blog-images/value.webp){.body-image .body-image--left .body-image--wide}